HOW-TO GUIDES

 By installing each joist one at a time, it is easier to reach all the hardware in its respective locations.
 If all the joists would have been installed and then the hardware, some places would have been harder to access.

-Repeat the process of installing one joist at a time with all hardware and blocking until the end of the deck is reached.
+Finish installing the joists one joist at a time with all hardware and blocking until the end of the deck is reached.

 Step 1